Lori Loughlin's Daughters Are Reportedly Leaving USC

 Loughlin and her husband Mossimo Giannulli, who has his own college scam story, were arrested on Wednesday and held on a one million dollar bail, each.
 They were released after posting their bond against their home and other assets.
 Loughlin is also expected to face charges in Boston later next week.

-Actress Felicity Huffman was also arrested for her involvement in the scheme, centred around college prep advisor William Singer.
-A total of 50 people were arrested across 6 states, paying between $250,000 and $6.5 million USD for their children to attend elite schools.
+Actress Felicity Huffman was also arrested for her involvement in the scheme, centered around college prep advisor William Singer.
+A total of 50 people were arrested across 6 states, paying between $250,000 and $6.5 million for their children to attend elite schools.

 Refinery29 has reached out to Loughlin and the Giannulli's reps for confirmation/comment.